SodaqMoja/Sodaq_Universal_Tracker/Readme.md

 ### Band settings

-From 1.0.4 there is support for multiband selection.
+There is support for multiband selection.

 Bands 8 and 20 can be set for the N2XX by bnd=8,20
 Band Info                (bnd=): 8,20